Volunteer in Africa

 "I joined a program with Volunteers Partnership for West Africa (VPWA) who not only have several interesting projects, but also offer you the opportunity to gain international experience, living with people from all over the world, of different ages, cultures and socioeconomic backgrounds, and you also work with many local people.
 Projects are carried out with other volunteers, along with local leaders." - Isabela, Canada

-"My desire to travel more has been strengthened through this experience also, beginning with a volunteer trip in Thailand in the summer.
+"My desire to travel more has been strengthened through this experience also, beginning with another volunteer trip in the summer.
 That is the great thing about volunteering; it shows you how much more is out there and how you can really make a difference.
 You can go anywhere in the world, at any time, on a variety of different projects." - Marc, UK